OUIsolutions/CWebStudio/README.md

     server.max_requests = 1000;
     //if true , the server will use the static files located into the folder "static" server.use_static = true;

+    //define where to loock for static content server.static_folder = "static";

     cweb.server.start(&server);
     return 0;